-Cat diarrhea and vomiting is an unfortunate but common part of pet ownership.
-Cats are susceptible to a large range of stomach upsets, which can often manifest themselves by the cat having vomiting, or diarrhea, or both.
+Cat vomiting and diarrhea are unfortunate but common aspects of pet ownership.
+Cats are susceptible to a large range of stomach upsets, which can often result in your cat vomiting, having diarrhea, or both.

 What Causes Cat Vomiting and Diarrhea?

-All pets, especially cats, can have sensitive stomachs.
-Cats are especially susceptible to food sensitivities, allergies and intolerance that can manifest in the form of vomiting and diarrhea.
-If your cat begins having increased episodes of vomiting or diarrhea following a diet change, he or she may not be able to tolerate one of the ingredients in the new food.
-Often changing the food back to the previous type will solve this problem.
-If it does not, an exclusionary or home-prepared diet may be required to help determine what ingredients your cat is sensitive to, so that a diet may be made or obtained without this ingredient.
+All types of pets can have sensitive stomachs, but cats are especially susceptible to food sensitivities, allergies, and intolerances.
+These can manifest themselves in the form of vomiting and diarrhea.
+If your cat begins having increased episodes of vomiting or diarrhea following a diet change, it may be that she is not able to tolerate one of the ingredients in the new food.
+Often, switching back to the previous food will solve this problem.
+If it does not, it may be necessary to put your cat on a personalized or home-prepared diet to determine what ingredients she is sensitive to.

-Despite a cat owners best intentions and efforts to find a food that does not cause problems, some cats do not tolerate commercially prepared cat foods as well as they should.
-These cats often develop chronic diarrhea and vomiting, which can leave them unable to absorb nutrients from their food properly, causing low energy levels and a poor hair coat.
-In addition, chronic diarrhea in cats has been found to correlate with inflammatory bowel disease, a condition where the lining of the intestine becomes chronically inflamed and irritated.
-In addition to being continually uncomfortable for the cat, left untreated the IBD will often develop into lymphoma, a type of cancer in cats.
+Despite their owners’ best efforts to find a food that does not cause problems, some cats do not tolerate any commercially-prepared cat foods.
+Such cats often develop chronic diarrhea and vomiting, which can leave them unable to absorb nutrients from their food properly, causing low energy levels and a poor coat.
+In addition, chronic diarrhea in cats positively correlates with inflammatory bowel disease (IBD) — a condition where the lining of the intestine becomes inflamed and irritated.
+As well as causing continual discomfort for the cat, untreated IBD will often develop into lymphoma, a type of cancer.

-In the past, a trip to the veterinarian would typically be required, where medications (usually antibiotics) and fasting would be prescribed.
-However, recent studies have found that in many cases antibiotics are not only unnecessary, their over-use has lead to serious antibiotic resistance problems.
-Using antibiotics when they are not needed can lead to the failure of antibiotics to be effective in your cat when they are necessary.
-In addition, use of antibiotics can often cause diarrhea and vomiting in cats, and cause damage to the “good bacteria” in the gut-which not only leaves your pet susceptible to other opportunistic diseases and bacteria, but can lead to a more serious case of vomiting or diarrhea, sometimes necessitating hospitalization.
-It’s hard to see how treating vomiting and diarrhea with a medication that causes vomiting and diarrhea can be considered a treatment!
+In the past, the solution to cat vomiting and diarrhea was medication (usually antibiotics) and fasting.
+However, recent studies have found that in many cases antibiotics are not only unnecessary, their overuse leads to antibiotic resistance problems.
+Using antibiotics unnecessarily can cause the medication to fail when it is necessary.
+In addition, antibiotics often damage the good bacteria in the gut.
+This leaves your pet susceptible to other opportunistic diseases and bacteria and can even result in a more serious case of vomiting or diarrhea, sometimes necessitating hospitalization.
+It’s hard to see how treating vomiting and diarrhea with a medication that causes more vomiting and diarrhea could be considered treatment!

-While fasting has long been recommended as a treatment for intestinal upset in pets, in cats even a short fast (12 hours) can cause a life-threatening liver problem called Hepatic Lipidosis.
-For this reason, while fasting can be effective in giving the GI tract a “break” from an intestinal upset, fasting cats for intestinal upset can be a dangerous treatment.
+Whereas fasting has long been the recommended treatment for intestinal upset in pets, even a short fast of 12 hours can cause a life-threatening liver problem called hepatic lipidosis in cats.
+For this reason, although fasting can be effective in giving the GI tract a “break” from an intestinal upset, fasting cats for intestinal upset is a potentially dangerous treatment.

-If your cat is experiencing chronic diarrhea and vomiting, a visit to your veterinarian is necessary to rule out other potential causes, such as disease (feline panleukopenia), organ problems (kidney failure, hyperthyroidism) and parasites (Giardia, clostridium overgrowth).
-If tests do not point to a clear cause of your cats GI problems, and medications from your vet fail to clear up the problem, use of the Vitality Science Treatment-Resistant Diarrhea/Vomiting Protocol may be what is needed to normalize your cat and resolve his problems.
+If your cat is experiencing chronic diarrhea and vomiting, a visit to your veterinarian is still necessary to rule out other potential causes, such as disease (feline panleukopenia), organ problems (kidney failure and hyperthyroidism), and parasites (Giardia and clostridium overgrowth).

-While often vomiting and diarrhea in cats can be treated at home with our unique blend of remedies, there are times that vomiting and diarrhea can be a sign of a medical emergency, requiring a visit to your veterinarian.
+Although it is often possible to treat vomiting and diarrhea in cats at home with our unique blend of remedies, there are times when vomiting and diarrhea can be a sign of a medical emergency.
+These situations require a visit to your veterinarian.

-If vomiting and or diarrhea occur suddenly and repeatedly in a short period of time, a more sinister cause than stomach upset may be to blame.
-Acute, repeated vomiting in cats can be a sign of acute renal failure in cats.
-Sudden failure of kidney function can affect almost every body system of the cat, and can be caused by a kidney infection, toxin ingestion (poison, toxic chemical exposure) and kidney obstruction.
-Affected cats may experience sudden, acute vomiting, lethargy, weakness and disorientation, and their condition is a severe medical emergency.
+For instance, if vomiting or diarrhea occurs suddenly and repeatedly in a short period of time, a more sinister cause than stomach upset may be to blame.
+Acute, repeated vomiting in cats can be a sign of acute renal failure.
+Sudden failure of kidney function can affect almost every body system of the cat and it can be due to a kidney infection, toxin ingestion (poison or toxic chemical exposure), or kidney obstruction.
+Affected cats may experience sudden, acute vomiting, lethargy, weakness, and disorientation.
+This is a severe medical emergency.

-Because cats can develop a serious liver problem if they refuse to eat or are fasted for any amount of time, anytime your cat develops diarrhea and vomiting and refuses to eat for any length of time should be cause for concern.
-Care should be taken to vigilantly observe your cat for other symptoms of illness (lethargy, increased or decreased thirst or urination, hiding or increased vocalization) as these can be a sign of a more serious illness.
+As cats can develop serious liver problems if they refuse to eat or are fasted for any amount of time, refusal to eat accompanied by diarrhea and vomiting is also a cause for concern.
+Observe your cat for other symptoms of illness (lethargy, increased or decreased thirst or urination, hiding, and increased vocalization).
+These can all be signs of a more serious illness.